Motorcycle accident lawyer

 No – the initial consultation is free and often useful in its own right.
 You speak directly with a lawyer who explains your position and options so you can decide whether proceeding makes sense.

-In many cases, we can give you an early indication over the phone about whether your motorcycle accident situation is likely to warrant a full claim, what the next steps would involve, and whether it makes sense to proceed at all.
-The first conversation is about clarity and direction, not obligation.
+In many cases, we can give you a sense over the phone of how the scheme applies to your situation, what the next steps would involve, and whether it makes sense to proceed.